mosop/optarg/README.md

 A string-array option value accessor is a method to get an string-array option's value.

-String-Array option value accessors are defined in model objects and option value containers.
+String-array option value accessors are defined in model objects and option value containers.

 ```crystal
 class Model < Optarg::Model